okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 - **Optimize compilation**: demonstrate how to optimize a wasm bytecode file to the most suitable size.
 - **Upload contract code**: demonstrate how to upload compiled contract code (wasm file) to blockchain.
 - **Initialize contract**: demonstrate how to initialize a contract according to its contract code.
-- **Call contract**: demonstrate how to deploy contract to testnet, instantiate and execute smart contract functions.
+- **Call contract**: demonstrate how to deploy contract to mainnet, instantiate and execute smart contract functions.
 - **Query contract**: demonstrate how to query contract's internal state.